PaskLab/adastry-ui/docs/docs/export/rewards-csv.md

 - Same as **SPO Format**, with 2 more fields.
 - **Real Rewards**
-  - Real amount received by the account when rewards are sent to a separated rewards account.
+  - Real amount received by the account when rewards are sent to a separate rewards account.
 See [Shared Pool](/learn/docs/services/shared-pool).
 - **Stake Share**
-  - Represent the weight of the account active stake on the total amount of owners accounts stake.
-Determine the share of the rewards, excluding the fees.
+  - Represents the weight of the account active stake on the total amount of owners accounts stake.
+Determines the share of the rewards, excluding the fees.
 See [Shared Pool](/learn/docs/services/shared-pool).

 ### As transaction Format